 The historic town of Guanajuato and the adjacent mines are even listed as one of Mexico’s 35 UNESCO World Heritage Sites.
 Guanajuato is recognized by UNESCO for its signature architecture, silver mines, and deep history.
 (Read the full description: here.)

-Although Guanajuato is arguably under-appreciated, this town in the central highlands is not exactly an undiscovered destination.
+Although Guanajuato is arguably under-appreciated, this town in Mexico’s central highlands is not exactly an undiscovered destination.
 Guanajuato is a hotspot for domestic tourism.

-We find Guanajuato to be safe and the people here proved friendly and welcoming, as is the norm throughout the colonial highlands.
+We find Guanajuato to be safe and the people here continually prove to be friendly and welcoming, as is the norm throughout the colonial highlands.
 Guanajuato is a university town, so it is full of young people.
 This youthful presence lends to the city’s fun and festive atmosphere.
 Yet it’s all the fun things to do in Guanajuato that makes the city such a worthwhile destination to travel to in Mexico.

-So without further ado, here are what we’ve found to be the best things to do in Guanajuato!
+So without further ado, the following suggestions sum up what we’ve found to be the best things to do in Guanajuato, Mexico!